4IR means manufacturers are using technology and digital marketing techniques to streamline their marketing strategy

 How does the digital era influence marketing for manufacturing?

 Sounds great, doesn't it?
 But, with avenues opening up for innovation in marketing, manufacturing leaders know the best way to take advantage of these opportunities is through a clear, forward-looking marketing strategy.
-That's why we recommend utilizing the RACE Strategy.
+That's why we recommend utilizing a RACE-centric strategy to make it happen.

 The RACE Framework empowers data-driven digital marketing for manufacturers

 We recommend the RACE Framework for manufacturers looking to streamline their marketing strategy.
-This step-by-step process supports manufacturing marketers and managers to implement industry data and best practices across all customer touchpoints.
+This step-by-step process supports manufacturing marketers and managers in implementing industry data and best practices across all customer touchpoints.

 Reach: Strategic paid search engine marketing